-What are the Commonwealth Games and who takes part?
+What are the Commonwealth Games and who takes part? - CBBC Newsround

-The Commonwealth Games take place every four years - and, next year, they will be happening on the Gold Coast in Australia.
+The Commonwealth Games take place every four years - and, this year, they will be happening on the Gold Coast in Australia.

 They will take place from 4 to 15 April 2018.